VulpineFriend87/EasyUtils/README.md

 # EasyUtils

 Spice up your projects with this easy-to-use api.
-This will be updated a lot, adding more and more cool features, so stay updated!

 ## Maven
 ### Repository